sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **removeExtraDataFromMessage**
+# **removeExtraDataFromAMessage**
-> any removeExtraDataFromMessage()
+> any removeExtraDataFromAMessage()

-## Remove extra data from a message  Removes specific items from a message by their keys.  https://sendbird.com/docs/chat/v3/platform-api/guides/messages#2-remove-extra-data-from-a-message ----------------------------
+## Remove extra data from a message  Removes specific items from a message by their keys.  https://sendbird.com/docs/chat/platform-api/v3/message/messaging-basics/message-remove-metadata#1-remove-metadata ----------------------------

 ### Example